Ihsoj-Mahos/Ihsoj-Mahos.github.io/_about/courses.md

 title: List of Courses
 ---

-Here's a list of courses I took while at IIT Bombay.
+Here's a list of courses I am taking/have taken so far at IIT Bombay.

 ### Department of Computer Science